mpv-player/mpv/DOCS/client-api-changes.rst

           is invoked with that type directly.
 This new behavior is equivalent to mpv_set_option().
           This also affects the mp.set_property_native() Lua function.
+        - generally, setting choice options/properties with "yes"/"no" options
+          can now be set as MPV_FORMAT_FLAG
+        - reading a choice property as MPV_FORMAT_NODE will now return a MPV_FORMAT_FLAG value if the choice is "yes" (true) or "no" (false) This implicitly affects Lua and JSON IPC interfaces as well.
  --- mpv 0.12.0 ---
  1.20   - deprecate "GL_MP_D3D_interfaces"/"glMPGetD3DInterface", and introduce
           "GL_MP_MPGetNativeDisplay"/"glMPGetNativeDisplay" (this is a